 Each event that causes data loss or disruption of regular daily operations on a SQL Server can be defined as a “disastrous” event.
-These events include power outages, hardware failure, virus attacks, various types of file corruption, human error, natural disasters, etc. Although there are many methods that are focused on preventing these events, they still occur from time to time, and therefore require proper measures to be addressed.
-One of the most effective methods for this purpose is the creation of suitable disaster recovery plan.
+These events include power outages, hardware failure, virus attacks, various types of file corruption, human error, natural disasters, etc. Although there are many methods that are focused on preventing these events, they still occur from time to time and therefore require proper measures to be addressed.
+One of the most effective methods for this purpose is the creation of a suitable disaster recovery plan.

-Popular disaster recovery solutions are based on techniques like failover clustering, database mirroring, replication, log shipping and regular backup and restore operations.
+Popular disaster recovery solutions are based on techniques like failover clustering, database mirroring, replication, log shipping, and regular backup and restore operations.
 Each of these techniques has its own perks and flaws when it comes to complexity, recovery time and required resources.
-The backup/restore method is still most commonly used, since it requires least amount of resources (in most cases), and is relatively simple when compared to other solutions.
+The backup/restore method is still most commonly used, since it requires the least amount of resources (in most cases), and is relatively simple when compared to other solutions.
 The method is based on creating SQL Server backup chains on a regular basis.

-One of the crucial factors that has to be taken into consideration when it comes to planning a backup strategy is the recovery model of a database.
+One of the crucial factors that have to be taken into consideration when it comes to planning a backup strategy is the recovery model of a database.
 A recovery model is a database property that defines how SQL Server logs each transaction, and which types of backup and restore operations are allowed on the database.
-There are three recovery models for the SQL Server databases: simple, full and bulk-logged recovery model.
+There are three recovery models for the SQL Server databases: simple, full and bulk-logged recovery models.

-This article will describe most common disaster recovery strategies for each type of database recovery model, and show how to automate the entire process of making SQL Server backup chains.
+This article will describe the most common disaster recovery strategies for each type of database recovery model, and show how to automate the entire process of making SQL Server backup chains.

 Backup options and strategies for databases in simple recovery model

 The main difference between the recovery models comes from the way new transactions are recorded in the transaction log.
-For databases in simple recovery model, each new transaction is written to the transaction log, but as soon as transaction completes, and the data has been written to the data file, the space in the log used by the transaction gets recovered for future transactions.
+For databases in simple recovery model, each new transaction is written to the transaction log, but as soon as the transaction completes, and the data has been written to the data file, the space in the log used by the transaction gets recovered for future transactions.
 Therefore, the data that exists in the transaction log often gets overwritten by new transactions.
 This way, disk space is saved, and the size of the transaction log does not change significantly.
 The process of making log space available for reuse is defined as truncation.
 All databases that use the simple recovery model are referred to as being in auto-truncate mode.

 Due to this behavior, there is no option to make a transaction log backup for simple recovery model databases (there is no point in making transaction log backup due to the frequent transaction overwrites).
 There is no continuous stream of transactions in the log, which makes point in time restore impossible.
-In practice, this means that all changes made since the last database backup can be lost in case of the disaster.
+In practice, this means that all changes made since the last database backup can be lost in case of a disaster.
 Having this in mind, it is important to plan the frequency of backup operations accordingly.
 Since point in time restore is not possible, it is advised to use simple recovery model only with the databases that contain static data, or the data that does not get updated too often.

 Advantages and disadvantages of simple recovery model databases are listed in Table: